 Your child will be taken to a room where he can rest after the procedure.
-Caregivers will watch him closely.
-When caregivers see that your child is OK, he may be allowed to go home.
+Healthcare providers will watch him closely.
+When healthcare providers see that your child is OK, he may be allowed to go home.
 If your child is a newborn baby, he may be brought back to your hospital room.
-If caregivers want your child to stay in the hospital, he will be taken back to his hospital room.
-Your child's caregiver may give him the following:
+If healthcare providers want your child to stay in the hospital, he will be taken back to his hospital room.
+Your child's healthcare provider may give him the following:

 - Pain medicine: Your child may need medicine to take away or decrease pain.
 Know how often your child should get the medicine and how much.
 Watch for signs of pain in your child.
 Tell caregivers if his pain continues or gets worse.
 To prevent falls, stay with your child to help him get out of bed.